-DT Midstream employees are active community volunteers and work to address a wide range of community needs.
+DT Midstream employees are active community volunteers and work to address a wide range of needs in the communities where we live and work.
 Our company actively supports, organizes and participates in community volunteering events and activities.
-Unless an employee is participating in a company sponsored volunteering event or program, employees are expected to conduct volunteer activities on their own time unless given approval by their leader to do otherwise.
-To support an employee's interest in volunteering, the Corporate Contributions Committee provides matching gift and other non-profit funding programs to help encourage volunteering.
+DT Midstream provides employees 16 hours of paid community volunteer time, during normal working hours, with prior approval from their leader.
+To support your interest in volunteering, the Corporate Contributions Committee provides matching gift and other non-profit funding programs to help encourage volunteering.